Merryweather & Sons: Tram engines

 Wellington tramways locomotive Victoria, New Zealand 1879.

 An 1881 Merryweather steam tram in the Dutch Railway Museum.

 Merryweather supplied the steam machinery for John Grantham's steam tramcar in 1873.
 Between 1875 and 1892 the factory produced about 174 steam tram engines, of which 41 were used in Britain, 46 in Paris, 6 in Kassel, Germany, 15 to Barcelona, 15 in the Netherlands, 11 in New Zealand and 15 in Rangoon.
 6 engines of 1881 went to the Stockton and Darlington Steam Tramway Company.
+One was used experimentally on the steam tramway in Sydney (1881).

 An example of a Merryweather tram engine is preserved in the Dutch Railway Museum at Utrecht, RSTM 2, built in 1881 (or 5?, built in 1882?).

 1924 Merryweather 3 cylinder circular pump unit, South Africa.